ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • genetic counseling is needed in case of a positive result

-• a significant number of patients with a phenotype suggestive of CADASIL have no pathogenic mutations on exons 2–23 of the NOTCH3 gene
+• a significant number of patients presenting with a phenotype suggestive of CADASIL have no pathogenic mutations on exons 2–23 of the NOTCH3 gene

 • novel NOTCH3 mutations

-• a new mutation on exon 24 has been reported
+• a new mutation on exon 24 has been reported (outside the traditional exon 2-23 region) in a patient with CADASIL-like features

 • other genes causing CADASIL-like hereditary cerebral SVD (NOTCH3-negative)